Orifice Flow Meter- Its Working, Types of Orifice Plates

 Orifice flow meters are a kind of inferential flow meters.
 Here, Orifice plate generates a differential pressure, which is in relation with the flow passing through the line.

-You may have heard of orifice type flow meters.
+You may have heard of orifice-type flow meters.
 Many of you might have worked on them also.
-But do you know why are Orifice type flow meters so widely used?
-Let’s have a look on Orifice type flow meters.
+But do you know why orifice-type flow meters are so widely used?
+Let’s have a look at Orifice type flow meters.
 Orifice flow meters are a kind of inferential flow meters.
-Here, Orifice plate generates a differential pressure, which is in relation with the flow passing through the line.
+Here, the Orifice plate generates a differential pressure in relation to the flow passing through the line.

 Orifice flow meters are very simple in construction point of view.
 Only a circular disc and a hole (orifice plate) in it, and a transmitter connected to it.
 That is very simple if you look at it.
 The construction looks, however, simple but the engineering behind it is not.